 Center for Leadership Development (CLD) was established in 1977 with substantial Endowment support and has since served more than 25,000 central Indiana youth and their parents.
 Focused on serving principally African American students in Indianapolis, CLD provides an array of programs for students from fourth grade to college to help them develop a solid pathway to personal development, academic achievement, career preparation and community leadership.
 LEARN MORE

-Teacher Creativity Fellowship Program promotes life-long learning for educators by enabling them to pursue their dreams and passions, explore new areas of interest, expand existing talents and develop new ones.
+Teacher Creativity Fellowship Program is an Endowment program that promotes life-long learning for educators by enabling them to pursue their dreams and passions, explore new areas of interest, expand existing talents and develop new ones.
 The fellowships fund opportunities for intentional exploration and reflection designed to result in renewed energy, enthusiasm and creativity in teachers.
 Our hope is that these experiences will reinforce their commitment to teaching and thereby benefit their students and schools, as well.
 This program is open to teachers in public, private and parochial schools, to principals, and assistant principals and to guidance counselors and library/media specialists.
 LEARN MORE

 AskRose Homework Help is a tutoring program in mathematics, science and technology serving middle and high school students in all 92 Indiana counties.
 A program of Rose-Hulman Institute of Technology, AskRose engages Rose-Hulman students majoring in math, science and engineering to serve as tutors who respond by phone, email and online chat.
 Lilly Endowment has supported the program since 1999.
 LEARN MORE